-- Press and hold the door-mounted TRANSFER SWITCH TEST button until the engine starts and runs.
+- 1. Press and hold the door-mounted Transfer Test button until the engine starts and runs.
 This should happen within 15 seconds. - 2.
 The transfer switch will operate to the Emergency position.
 If the Transfer To Emergency Delay is used, the transfer will occur after a time delay (up to 5 minutes).
-For immediate transfer press BYPASS TIME DELAY button. - The Transfer Switch will operate back to the Normal position after the Retransfer To Normal Delay (up to 30 minutes).
-For immediate retransfer press BYPASS TIME DELAY button. - 4.
+For immediate transfer press Bypass Time Delay button. - 3.
+The Transfer Switch will operate back to the Normal position after the Retransfer To Normal Delay (up to 30 minutes).
+For immediate retransfer press Bypass Time Delay button. - 4.
 Unloaded Running (Engine Cooldown) Delay allows engine to run unloaded for 5 minutes.

+Checklist for Yearly Inspection

-Clean and inspect the switch once a year.
+- ☐ Clean the enclosure.
 De-energize all sources, then brush and vacuum away any excessive dust accumulation.
+Remove any moisture with a clean cloth. - ☐ Check the transfer switch contacts.
 Remove the transfer switch barriers and check contact condition.
-Replace contacts when pitted or worn excessively.
-Reinstall the barriers carefully.

-Maintain transfer switch lubrication.
-The transfer switch has been properly lubricated, and under normal operating conditions no further lubricating is required.
-Renew factory lubrication if the switch is subjected to severe dust or abnormal operating conditions.
-Relubricate the operator if TS coil is replaced.
-Order lubrication kit 75-100.
+Replace the contacts if they become pitted or worn excessively.
+Reinstall the barriers carefully. - ☐ Maintain transfer switch lubrication.
+Under normal operating conditions no further lubricating is required.
+Renew factory lubrication if the switch is subjected to severe dust or abnormal operating conditions or if TS coil is replaced.
+Order lubrication 625550-001 (Castrol EndurexR 4000 lubricant). - ☐ Check all cable connections & retighten them.
+Torque to values shown on transfer switch label.

 Replacement parts.
-Replacement parts are available in kit form.
-When ordering parts provide the Serial No. and Catalog No. from the transfer switch nameplate.
-Contact your local ASCO Power Technologies sales office or ASI.
-In the United States call 1-800-800-ASCO (2726), or in Canada call 1-888-234-ASCO (2726).
+When ordering parts provide the Serial and Catalog Nos. from the transfer switch nameplate.
+Contact ASI.
+In the US call 1-800-800-ASCO (2726), or in Canada call 1-888-234-ASCO (2726).